 Secondly, brick and mortar stores will play an important role when it comes to order processing.
-Aside from the prevalence of in-store and curbside pickup, having the ability to ship online orders from the nearest store can lower shipping costs, expedite delivery, and keep customers happy — all of which are critical if you want to stay competitive during the holidays and in 2021.
+Aside from the prevalence of in-store and curbside pickup, having the ability to ship online orders from the nearest store can lower shipping costs, expedite delivery, and keep customers happy — all of which are critical if you want to stay competitive during the holidays.

 Consider what happened last year: Black Friday foot traffic may have been down, but many stores were still busy.
 A Target branch in Brooklyn, for instance, saw fewer Black Friday customers, but associates were frantically “pushing carts through aisles to collect products ordered online by shoppers for home delivery or for pickup.”